If one-time donations are good (and you know they are), recurring donations are exponentially better. Look at these metrics from Network for Good:

 What’s going to be the typical response to that?
 “Great!
 No pressure.”
 Take away the fear of commitment, and you’ll have a more relaxed and willing donor who gives because they’re inspired and motivated, not because they feel obligated.
 And those are the type of donors who will stick around.

 Speaking of donors who’ll stick around, there are several things you can do with your online fundraising efforts to up your donor retention, make the donation process more seamless and secure those extra fundraising dollars you’ve been dreaming about.
-When you have a few minutes to kick back with a cup of coffee, check out our free webinar in video-on-demand form: Online Fundraising Performance: Does Your Nonprofit Measure Up?
+When you have a few minutes to kick back with a cup of coffee, check out our free webinar: Online Fundraising Performance: Does Your Nonprofit Measure Up?
 It’ll give you insightful tips and ideas for how to boost your online fundraising and get your performance metrics to where you want them to be.
 Plus, we’ll talk about the online fundraising tools you need for raising money.